rohithagannamaneedi/Ecommerce-Follow-Along/README.md

 # Milestone 22:
 * Created Backend for Address and attached with frontend.
 * Created backend endpoint for handeling address.
-* Added backend endpoint with fronend
+* Added backend endpoint with fronend.

+# Milestone 23:
+* Worked on address in frontend and backend.
+* Created placeholder button in cart page and added navigation to select.
+* Created select address page and provided option to select one address.
+* Created backend endpoint to sent all address to user.